Dining Services is intentional about adopting processes to help reduce waste, conserve vital resources and protect the campus environment.

 Western Michigan University's Valley Dining Center was awarded LEED Gold certification demonstrating continued support for the strategic goal of sustainable stewardship.
 Valley Dining Center has the ability to seat 1,000 guests while providing a unique variety of food options at nine micro-restaurants.
 The facility is designed to enhance social interaction and appeal to the interest of all students, staff and guests.
 Valley Dining Center offers a wide variety of healthy options as the staff prepares roughly 4,000 meals per day in a thoughtful, nutritious manner.
 Also included is a state-of-the-art pantry accommodating food allergies and intolerances, the first of its kind on campus.
 The facility incorporates a variety of sustainable features and "green" building functions.
 Find out more about sustainability at Valley Dining Center.

 In conjunction with the Western Student Association, Dining Services helps to raise awareness about the facts regarding food waste to students and other patrons of the dining centers.
 These infographics about the quantity of food we waste as a society are posted in the dining halls and throughout campus on digital displays.
-Students and other diners are encouraged to reduce their own post-consumer food waste in the dining halls by choosing portions responsibly in self-serve areas.
+Students and other diners are encouraged to reduce their own post-consumer food waste in the dining halls by choosing portions responsibly.